donbright/earcutr/README.md

 sudo perf report
 ```

-Profiling results:
+#### Profiling results

+Here are a few other highlights from testing:

-Profilers reveal on bigger shapes the vast majority of time is spent
+*is_earcut_hashed() is hot: Profilers reveal that on bigger shapes the vast majority of time is spent
 inside is_earcut_hashed(), which is determining whether an ear is
 "really an ear" so that it may be cut without damaging the polygon.

+*inline is important: Most of the time in C++ you can assume the
-In particular the point_in_triangle and area function take up a lot of time.
+compiler figures out inlining.
+Here, however, the point_in_triangle and
+area function take up a lot of time.
+Since this port has them inside a
-Since this port has them inside a single 'earchecker' function, that function
+single 'earchecker' function, that function was marked 'inline'
-was marked 'inline' resulting in a good speed boost.
+resulting in a good speed boost.

-The second major speed boost comes from Callgrind/kcachegrind in
+*Zorder is also hot: The second major speed boost comes from
-particular revealed that the zorder() function was a source of some
+Callgrind/kcachegrind in particular revealed that the zorder() function
-consternation.
-In particular the conversion from floating point 64 bit
+was a source of some consternation.
+In particular the conversion from
-numbers in the input arguments, to the 32 bit integer, can be tricky
+floating point 64 bit numbers in the input arguments, to the 32 bit
-since Rust does not optimize that conversion like Clang or GCC would do.
+integer, can be tricky since the conversion can be optimized in various
+unusual ways

+*Floating point to integer is hot:

 By transforming

-    let mut x: i32 = 32767 * ((xf- minx) * invsize) as i32;
+    let mut x: i32 = 32767 * ((xf- minx) * invsize).round() as i32;
-    let mut y: i32 = 32767 * ((yf- miny) * invsize) as i32;
+    let mut y: i32 = 32767 * ((yf- miny) * invsize).round() as i32;

-Into
+Into this:

     let mut x: i32 = ( 32767.0 *   ((xf - minx) * invsize)) as i32;
     let mut y: i32 = ( 32767.0 *   ((yf - miny) * invsize)) as i32;

 A 13x speedup was achieved for the 'water' benchmark.

-For smaller shapes, the reasons would need more investigation:

-- c++ earcut assumes 2 dimensions, which can save a few percent
+* dimensions: c++ earcut assumes 2 dimensions, which can save a few percent. for example
+the main earcut loop, which is called for every single ear, has three 'div'
+inside of it if you have generic dimensions. by optimizing for the case
+of 2 dimensions by saying point.i/2, the compiler can change that into
+a >> 2

-- c++ earcut uses 'real linked lists' instead of this code, which
+* linked list vs nodes in a vector:  c++ earcut uses 'real linked lists' instead of this code, which
 fakes a linked list using bounds-checked index into a vector of nodes.
 some of this can be replaced with get_unchecked but experiments
 only showed a tiny 500 ns speed boost, not worth an unsafe{} block.

+* NULL index vs Option(Index).
+Since we use a vector of nodes instead
+of a linked list, there needs to be a translation of the NULL concept
+like in the javascript code for the linked list node pointers.
+We could
+use 'Option' but what ends up happening is that you have to unwrap
+your option every single time.
+And what risk is it stopping?
+A bad index
+into a vector - which will get caught by the bounds checker if its too
+low or high, or worst case produce garbled output by going to invalid
+nodes.
+I tried to convert NULL to Option None, everything was about
+twice as slow in benchmarks.

--this version of rust code uses an iterator to cycle through the nodes,
+* linked list 'next' vs iterator: this version of rust code uses an
+iterator to cycle through the nodes, which is slightly slower than a
-which is slightly slower than a real linked list since the custom
+real linked list since the custom iterator is checking 4 conditions
-iterator is checking 4 conditions instead of 1 (is null)
+instead of 1 (is null)

--for water3b in particular, the rust code is spending more time in
+* small shapes: for water3b in particular, the rust code is spending
-earcut_linked than in is_ear, which is opposite from c++
+more time in earcut_linked than in is_ear, which is opposite from c++

--there is a small possibility that c++ earcut appears to be optimizing
+* maths: there is a small possibility that c++ earcut appears to be
+optimizing the point_in_tria
-the point_in_triangle math differently than Rust,
+ngle math differently than Rust,

+* Subtraction that is unnoticeable: what about eliminating the
+'subtraction' in point_in_triangle by translating the entire polygon so
+minx and miny are 0?
+Tried it, the difference is within margin of
+measurement error.
+In other words, even though its removing millions of
+instructions from the code line, the way things fit through the CPU
+floating point cache it didnt matter.
+Amazing.

+* Vector Indexing and bounds checking in Rust: You can test this by
+replacing [] inside of the node! next! and prev! macros with
+.get_unchecked() and/or .get_unchecked_mut(), the answer is a tiny
+speedup, almost too small to measure.

 ## In other languages